 Autism spectrum disorder is a range of conditions that vary in severity and are considered developmental disorders.
-Some of the common symptoms of autism are social problems, like difficulty communicating with others and an inability to interact appropriately.
-A child with autism may also exhibit repetitive behaviors, be sensitive to sounds or light, and have limited interests and activity level.
+Some of the common symptoms of autism are social problems, like an inability to interact appropriately and difficulty communicating with others.
+A child with autism may also exhibit repetitive behaviors, be sensitive to light or sounds, and have limited interests and activity level.
 Some children are only mildly debilitated, while others are severely impaired by autism.
-Many more exist at other points on the spectrum with symptoms that range between mild and debilitating.
+Many more exist at other points on the spectrum with symptoms that range between mild to debilitating.

-Autism is still not well understood, but it is thought to be related to some kind of disruption of brain development.
+Autism is thought to be related to some kind of unusual brain development but still is not well understood.
 Because it is not well understood it is also not easy to treat.
 A combination of educational, behavioral, and psychological interventions and therapies, especially early on, can make a big difference.
 Some children also take medications to treat symptoms like irritability or hyperactivity.

 PTEN – A Gene that Controls Cell Growth

 One of the first discoveries that connected cancer and autism was the fact that ten percent of children diagnosed with autism have a mutation in a gene called PTEN.
 This particular gene codes the instructions for making an enzyme that is used in almost all parts of the body.
-The enzyme manages cell growth and acts as a tumor suppressor.
+The enzyme acts as a tumor suppressor and manages cell growth.
 In other words, it prevents cells from growing out of control, as they do in cancerous tumors.
 It does this through several processes, including keeping the genes in a cell stable.

-When PTEN is altered or mutated, it can cause a number of health conditions, including several types of cancer.
+When PTEN is mutated or altered, it can cause a number of health conditions, including several types of cancer.
 The cancers that are related to PTEN mutations are not inherited cancers, so a child may be born with this mutation and end up with a type of cancer even if he has no family history of it.
 PTEN mutations are the most common of genetic mutations associated with cancer.
-A PTEN mutation may put a person at an increased risk for breast cancer, lung cancer, prostate cancer, endometrial cancer, and head and neck squamous cell carcinoma.
+A PTEN mutation may put a person at an increased risk for breast cancer, prostate cancer, endometrial cancer,lung cancer, and head and neck squamous cell carcinoma.